williamholland/leave_suggestions/README.md

 A terminal based python tool for suggesting when to take days leave

+## Problem

+I have a given number of days leave to take from work each year.
+I plan a couple of holidays each year where I take a few consecutive days off.
+After booking those holidays I still have some days leave to take, how can I use those days optimally?

+## Solution

+This algorithm works to minimize the largest consecutive extent of working days between breaks by suggesting when to take one-day breaks.

 ## How to Use

 This program is configured with `holidays.cfg`.
 To add holidays add a section